Today marks the 58th Wine Blogging Wednesday event, this month hosted at the witty, pull-no-punches and cleverly-named Gonzo Gastronomy blog.

 You know, if it weren’t for two winemakers, and two specific wines, I might not be writing to you right now.

 A few months ago (circa September 2008), I had contemplated giving up wine blogging entirely.
 I loved writing, and I loved wine.
 But I wasn’t sure that wine blogging was going to be viable for me.
 I had a full-time career at a big CPG company.
-My wife was pregnant.
-I loved playing in the band, and didn’t see myself curtailing those activities or short-changing my family in the battle for my non-work time.
+My daughter was on the way.
+I loved playing in the band, and didn’t see myself curtailing those activities or short-changing my kid in the battle for my non-work time.
 I was pretty sure that wine blogging was going to have to go (it wasn’t exactly paying the bills, either).

 There were new wine blogs cropping up pretty much every week.
 It was a crowded field, and while the majority of those that I’d met who were involved with wine were amazing people, there were enough ‘bad apples’ gunnin’ for me that I felt a little… battle weary.